wangamb0212/student_test_2024_fall/README.md

 ## Task 4: Report your work and submission

 Organizing and communicating your work with others is essential to your success in conducting reproducible computational research.
 After you have completed all the tasks above, please make a tarball of the markdown file and two notebooks and email it to `rd2972@cumc.columbia.edu` for us to review.
-Please make the email title as "Complex Traits Research Assistant Application: Exercise Submission".
+Please make the email subject as "Complex Traits Research Assistant Application: Exercise Submission".